INGRID: an interactive grid generator for 2D edge plasma modeling

-A Point object simply represents an arbitrary $(r,z)$ spatial coordinate.
-A Line object object is defined by two or more Point objects.
-This Line object definition allows for the representation of any arbitrary curve we may encounter (e.g. psi-surface, target plate, limiter geometry).
-A Patch object represents a quadrilateral region of the domain.
-Patches are defined by four Line objects.
-This Patch abstraction allows for partitioning of the domain of interest into various regions that we would like to obtain a grid representation of.
-A Cell object resides within a Patch and represents a quadrilateral grid cell.
-Cells are defined by five Point objects: four corners and a center.
-These Cell objects contain spatial and experimental data that are to be used in simulation code.\\ From these definitions, we have the building blocks for modeling any of the magnetic topologies of interest we mentioned in the previous section.
+From these definitions, we have the building blocks for modeling any of the magnetic topologies of interest we mentioned in the previous section.
 In particular, we aim to construct a collection of Patch objects representing the divertor configuration of interest.
 We call this collection of Patch objects a Patch-Map.
 This Patch-Map allows us to create a grid of Cell objects within each Patch, thus providing the final grid.
-The management of the Patch-Map creation and grid generation is managed by a magnetic topology class of modeling interest. \\ As of the current INGRID release, we have defined magnetic topology classes SNL, UDN, SF15, SF45, SF75, SF105, SF135, and SF165.
+The management of the Patch-Map creation and grid generation is managed by a magnetic topology class of modeling interest.
+As of the current INGRID release, we have defined magnetic topology classes SNL, UDN, SF15, SF45, SF75, SF105, SF135, and SF165.
 These are contained within a dedicated topologies subpackage within the INGRID code.
-We also introduce a general ``Ingrid" class exclusively meant for user interfacing and management.
-The Ingrid class and all magnetic topologies are supported by the backend utility classes IngridUtils and TopologyUtils respectively.
-We will discuss these classes at a later part of the report.